Jennifer Tomkinson, MBACP (reg), PGDip

 During the assessment we will agree a time that is convenient for you and meet at that time on the same day every week for 50 minutes.
 After six sessions we will review how things are going and agree further sessions depending on this.

-Payment is by cash, cheque or bank transfer at the end of every session or on a monthly basis in advance, whichever is best for you.
+Payment is by cash or cheque at the end of every session or on a monthly basis in advance, whichever is best for you.

 Maps & Directions